 Let’s look at a couple of user segments and the ideal nudge journeys you could build for each of them:

-- Average session time – Segmenting users based on average session time is another way to look at triggering nudges.
-You could increase up-selling by nudging users who spend a great deal of time on your app to upgrade to a paid version.
+- Average session time: Segmenting users based on average session time is another way to look at triggering nudges.
+You could increase up-selling by nudging users who spend a lot of time on your app to upgrade to a paid version.
 Nudges can highlight the value users would receive on paying for a premium membership/account.

-- Page activity – This could include users who’ve visited a particular page.
-Nudges are implemented to highlight a key feature on that page or guide users on the next step.
+- Page activity: This could include users who’ve visited a particular page.
+You can implement nudges to highlight a key feature on that page or guide users on the next step.
 Here’s an example: users visiting the wishlist page can be prompted to move the products to the cart and complete the purchase.

-Delivering engaging and contextual experiences to user segments helps drive up your retention numbers.
+Delivering engaging and contextual experiences to user segments helps drive your retention numbers.

 Lesser known fact: You can now build unlimited no-code segments.
 Integrations with multiple analytics providers help you add all of your app events directly to our dashboard without passing any data onto our servers.

-In short, identify drop-off points, act fast with relevant campaigns and enhance user retention.
-Predictive segments help point out the user segments that are most likely to churn.
-Alternatively, you can also identify the segments that are most likely to respond to a specific campaign.
+Alternatively, you can identify the most likely segments to respond to a specific campaign.
 Further, you craft re-engagement campaigns to dodge user churn.

 Running growth experiments is hands down one of the best ways to deliver experiences users love.
-And the need of the hour is being able to conduct rapid experiments with extreme agility.
+And the need of the hour is to conduct rapid experiments with extreme agility.